tpeterka/decaf/individual-docs/tom/tom.md

 - Nan will send SPH code in about a week or so, follow up
     - Is more expensive than I thought, takes around 3 minutes for 1e5 particles
-- Updated to new HACC
-    - pull new version from https://svn.alcf.anl.gov/repos/DarkUniverse/hacc/trunk/nbody/
-    - understand new config file
-    - TODO: get new API from HACC to to get alive particles; Hadrien is sorting them himself (should not be necessary)
+- Will get a movie of the HACC -> tess -> dense -> plots workflow for January PI meeting

 For Lokman, Florin:

-- copied DIY datatype code into decaf
+- Install HACC instructions into decaf wiki
-- generated example datatypes for particles, delaunay, regular grid
-- ask Florin about the need to use MPI_Get_address for typemaps
+- Lokman or Florin to implement data distribution
-- discuss how to distribute m to n using the datatype
 - discuss semantic higher-level information (is it necessary, or is layout all we want to specifiy; sematics for fault tolerance are needed, however (data criticality))
-- Ask Florin about remaining allocated requests; Comm:flush() should have cleared them all
 - will need a separate decaf communicator for intradataflow communication (DIY in the dataflow)
 - will need decaf to be a separate executable (a main) when producer, dataflow, consumer are separate programs

 Lokman:

+- Implement data distribution using (offset,length) list
-- Will work on high-level API for defining typemaps
+- Work on high-level API for defining typemaps
-- Working on high-level API for launching decaf (configurations for executables, spawining processes
+- Work on high-level API for launching decaf (configurations for executables, spawining processes
+- Implement CM-1 + ITL + libsimVisit in Decaf

 With Florin: